 Students who officially withdraw or cut-out of all classes during a semester will have their financial accounts reviewed to determine if adjustments to institutional fees should be made.
+(A student must withdraw from all classes in order to receive credit on tuition.)
 The institutional refund policy is applied to all students, without regard to academic classification or eligibility of Title IV student assistance.
 The policy is in compliance with the Federal Refund and Federal Pro-Rata guidelines.